Madagascar: 19th century and the Kingdom of Madagascar

-After reuniting Imerina, and now seated at the Rova of Antananarivo, Andrianampoinimerina rapidly expanded his rule over neighbouring principalities.
-He used ports' reliance on the supply of slaves from the highlands to gain control over trade on the eastern coast.
-Andrianampoinimerina's ambition to bring the entire island under his control was largely achieved by his son and successor, King Radama I (r.
+After reuniting Imerina and seated at the Rova of Antananarivo, Andrianampoinimerina rapidly expanded his rule over neighboring principalities.
+He used the ports' reliance on the supply of slaves from the highlands to gain control over trade on the Eastern Coast.

+His ambition to bring the entire island under his control was largely achieved by his son and successor, King Radama I (r.
 1810–28).
 The 18th century had seen rivalry between the French and the British over the wider Indian Ocean trade, of which Malagasy trade had proved decisive during the Carnatic Wars.
 Radama expanded east to control Toamasina on the coast, and concluded a treaty in 1817 with the British governor of Mauritius to abolish the lucrative slave trade in return for British military and financial assistance, and recognition as the "King of Madagascar".
-Artisan missionary envoys from the London Missionary Society began arriving in 1818 who established schools, transcribed the Malagasy language using the Roman alphabet, and translated the Bible.
+Artisan missionary envoys from the London Missionary Society began arriving in 1818.
+They established schools, transcribed the Malagasy language using the Roman alphabet, and translated the Bible.
 In response, the Sakalava and French found themselves as natural allies.
 Radama embarked on successive campaigns to conquer the island, subduing the east coast, dismantling Iboina and expelling its ruler, and achieving Menabe's nominal submission.
-By 1828 he controlled two-thirds of the island (excepting the Bara, Mahafaly, and Antandroy), though Merina rule was far from secure and widespread resistance continued.
+By 1828 he controlled two-thirds of the island (excepting the Bara, Mahafaly, and Antandroy), although Merina rule was far from secure and widespread resistance continued.

-Radama's successor, Queen Ranavalona I (1828–61), responded to increasing political and cultural encroachment on the part of Britain and France by issuing a royal edict prohibiting the practice of Christianity in Madagascar and pressuring most foreigners to leave the territory.
-The Queen made heavy use of the traditional practice of fanompoana (forced labor as tax payment) to complete public works projects and develop a standing army of between 20,000 and 30,000 Merina soldiers, whom she deployed to pacify outlying regions of the island and further expand the Kingdom of Merina to encompass most of Madagascar.
-Residents of Madagascar could accuse one another of various crimes, including theft, Christianity and especially witchcraft, for which the ordeal of tangena was routinely obligatory.
+Radama's successor, Queen Ranavalona I (r.
+1828–61), responded to increasing political and cultural encroachment on the part of Britain and France by issuing a royal edict prohibiting the practice of Christianity in Madagascar and pressuring most foreigners to leave the territory.
+The queen made heavy use of the traditional practice of fanompoana (forced labor as tax payment) to complete public works projects and develop a standing army of between 20,000 and 30,000 Merina soldiers, whom she deployed to pacify outlying regions of the island and further expand the Merina Kingdom to encompass most of Madagascar.

+Residents of Madagascar could accuse one another of various crimes, including theft, Christianity, and especially witchcraft, for which the ordeal of tangena (a poison trial) was routinely obligatory.
 Between 1828 and 1861, the tangena ordeal caused about 3,000 deaths annually.
-The combination of regular warfare, disease, difficult forced labor, and harsh measures of justice resulted in a high mortality rate among soldiers and civilians alike during her 33-year reign; the population of Madagascar is estimated to have declined from around 5 million to 2.5 million between 1833 and 1839.
+The combination of regular warfare, disease, difficult forced labor, and harsh measures of justice resulted in a high mortality rate among soldiers and civilians alike during the queen's 33-year reign.
+The population of Madagascar is estimated to have declined from around 5 million to 2.5 million between 1833 and 1839.

 In 1839, Boina queen Tsiomeko, having fled to the island of Nosy Be, requested French assistance against Merina attacks.
-In accordance with France's conditions, she signed Nosy Be and part of the mainland to them, which the French then declared as its protectorate.
+In accordance with France's conditions, she signed over Nosy Be and part of the mainland to the French, which they then declared as France's protectorate.